swforrest/swforrest.github.io/_research/2024-04-12-dynamic_SSF.md

 ## Animations of hourly distributions ##

-The observed buffalo locations for a given hour are shown as the white locations.
+The observed buffalo locations for a given hour are shown as the white locations, and the heatmap is the result of running many (dynamic) SSF simulations.
 There are locations from several individual buffalo in this landscape extent.

 ![](images\sim_preds_0p_hourly.gif)
 ![](images\sim_preds_1p_hourly.gif)